 COST OF REVENUES.
-Cost of revenues includes the cost of purchasing finished silicon wafers processed by independent foundries; costs associated with assembly, test and shipping of those products; costs of personnel and equipment associated with manufacturing support, logistics and quality assurance; costs of software royalties and amortization of purchased software and other intellectual property license costs; an allocated portion of our occupancy costs; allocable depreciation of testing equipment and leasehold improvements; and in the first three months of fiscal 2003, the settlement costs associated with the TDK Semiconductor Corporation (TDK) patent infringement lawsuit.
+Cost of revenues includes the cost of purchasing finished silicon wafers processed by independent foundries; costs associated with assembly, test and shipping of those products; costs of personnel and equipment associated with manufacturing support, logistics and quality assurance; costs of software royalties and amortization of purchased software, other intellectual property license costs, and certain acquired intangible assets; an allocated portion of our occupancy costs; allocable depreciation of testing equipment and leasehold improvements; impairment charges related to certain manufacturing equipment held for sale or abandoned; and, for prior periods, a portion of the settlement costs associated with a patent infringement lawsuit.
 Generally, we depreciate equipment over four years on a straight line basis and leasehold improvements over the shorter of the estimated useful life or the applicable lease term.
 Recently introduced products tend to have higher cost of revenues per unit due to initially low production volumes required by our customers and higher costs associated with new package variations.
 Generally, as production volumes for a product increase, unit production costs tend to decrease as our yields improve and our semiconductor fabricators, assemblers and test operations achieve greater economies of scale for that product.
 Additionally, the cost of wafer procurement and assembly and test services, which are significant components of cost of goods sold, vary cyclically with overall demand for semiconductors and our suppliers' available capacity of such products and services.

 RESEARCH AND DEVELOPMENT.
-Research and development expense consists primarily of compensation and related costs of employees engaged in research and development activities, new product mask, wafer and packaging costs, external consulting and services costs, equipment tooling, as well as an allocated portion of our occupancy costs for such operations.
+Research and development expense consists primarily of compensation and related costs of employees engaged in research and development activities, new product mask, wafer and packaging costs, external consulting and services costs, amortization of purchased software, equipment tooling, amortization of acquired intangible assets, as well as an allocated portion of our occupancy costs for such operations.
 We generally depreciate our research and development equipment over four years and amortize our purchased software from computer-aided design tool vendors over three to four years.
-Development activities include the design of new products and test methodologies to ensure compliance with required specifications.
+Development activities include the design of new products, refinement of existing products and design of test methodologies to ensure compliance with required specifications.